e-muzi/biosensor-analysis-platform/README.md

    - Manual adjustment controls for fine-tuning detection regions

 3. **Analysis**
-   - The app automatically analyzes both calibration strips and test areas
+   - The app automatically analyzes based on your selected detection mode
+   - **Preset Mode**: Uses predefined calibration curves for rapid analysis
+   - **Strip Mode**: Analyzes built-in calibration strips for kit-specific measurements
-   - Brightness values are calculated using RGB luminance formula
+   - Brightness values are calculated using total RGB
    - Concentrations are estimated by comparing test brightness to calibration curves

 4. **Results Interpretation**